Listen to Me (film)

 Listen to Me is a 1989 American drama film written and directed by Douglas Day Stewart.
-Released on May 5, 1989, it stars Kirk Cameron, Jami Gertz, and Roy Scheider.
+Released on May 5, 1989, it stars Kirk Cameron, Jami Gertz and Roy Scheider.
 The film was largely shot on location in Malibu, California, including the campus of Pepperdine University.

 Plot summary

-Listen to Me centers around a group of college students who are members of the debate team at fictional Kenmont College.
-The two main characters, Tucker Muldowney and Monica Tomanski, come from underprivileged backgrounds and have won scholarships to Kenmont for displaying exceptional talent for debating.
+A group of college students are members of the debate team at Kenmont College.
+Two members, Tucker Muldowney and Monica Tomanski, come from underprivileged backgrounds and have won scholarships to Kenmont for displaying exceptional talent for debating.
 Both students are taken under the wing of the debate-team coach, Charlie Nichols, who was a star debater in his youth.
 The team eventually wins a chance to debate the issue of abortion against Harvard in front of the Supreme Court.
 Along the way, the students learn lessons about life, love, friendship, and politics.

-The film also includes the theme song "Listen to Me", which was written and produced by David Foster and Linda Thompson and recorded by Celine Dion and Warren Wiebe, sometime in 1988.

 Production

 The film was originally called Mismatch and was meant to star James Garner but he had heart surgery and was replaced by Roy Scheider.
 Filming started in May 1988.

-The film was re-titled Talking Back when released on video in the US.

 "It's kind of the flipside of Less than Zero," said associate producer Chuck Cooperman.
 "These people are our future leaders.
 They're just as bright, concerned and just as passionate as anyone."
 It was financed by the Weintraub Entertainment Group from Jerry Weintraub.

-Kirk Cameron said it "was easy for me to relate to" his character.
+Kirk Cameron said it was easy for him to relate to his character Tucker Muldowney.
 "To begin with, it's a dramatic part.
 It's not a film about teenagers with half a brain running around drinking, dancing and partying.
 The characters are intelligent and responsible.
 They are genuinely concerned about the world we live in.
 It's much closer to reality than other teen pictures.
 It's time to show the other side of my generation, the deeper side."
+The film also includes the theme song "Listen to Me", which was written and produced by David Foster and Linda Thompson and recorded by Celine Dion and Warren Wiebe, sometime in 1988.
+The film was re-titled Talking Back when released on video in the US.